-Nurses and personal support workers tend to be front of mind in the quest to attract and retain quality team members, but a recent education day hosted by the Ontario Centres for Learning, Research and Innovation in Long-Term Care (Ontario CLRI) at the RIA focused on the importance of nutrition and mealtime experience in the life quality of LTC residents.
+Nurses and personal support workers tend to be front of mind in the quest to attract and retain quality team members, but a recent education day hosted by the Ontario Centre for Learning, Research and Innovation in Long-Term Care (Ontario CLRI) at the RIA focused on the importance of nutrition and mealtime experience in the life quality of LTC residents.

 Food Service Worker Day brought 15 students from Conestoga College’s Food Service Worker Program to the RIA on Oct.
 4, 2018 to hear from registered dietitians, leading researchers in nutrition and aging, food suppliers and LTC residents.
 Not only did they hear about the important role food services team members play in the lives of residents, they also toured the kitchen and serveries in the neighbouring Village at University Gates to see first-hand what the job is really like.